OpenSilver/OpenSilver.Documentation/README.md

 The .md files are the ones that contain the documentation pages.
 They use the Markdown syntax.

-If you wish to preview Markdown files in Visual Studio, you can install the free extension named "Markdown Editor" by "Mads Kristensen" from: https://marketplace.visualstudio.com/items?itemName=MadsKristensen.MarkdownEditor
+Note: if you wish to preview Markdown files in Visual Studio, you can install the free extension named "Markdown Editor" by Mads Kristensen from: https://marketplace.visualstudio.com/items?itemName=MadsKristensen.MarkdownEditor

 The files used in the documentation are referenced in the ".JSON" file that is located in each folder.